By Canadian Ranger Master Corporal Chris Vernon

 “I think Exercise Mobile Ranger went really well.
 We completely fulfilled all aspects of our exercise agenda.
 It’s a positive thing after we come out of the stranglehold of the pandemic,” said Lieutenant-Colonel McArthur.

 Exercise Mobile Ranger reinforced various winter fieldcraft skills, including:

 - winter survival skills;

 - operating the Ranger C-19 service rifle in a cold environment;

-- navigation in austere field conditions;
+- map and compass navigation in austere field conditions;

 Ontario’s Canadian Rangers are predominantly First Nation who are skilled and accustomed to working outdoors in remote areas.
-They are a sub-component of the Canadian Armed Forces reserve force, primarily serving in remote and coastal First Nations communities in Canada.
+They are a sub-component of the Canadian Armed Forces reserve force, primarily serving in remote and coastal First Nation communities in Canada.

 Today, Canadian Rangers conduct surveillance in Canada’s remote areas, sovereignty patrols, search-and-rescue, disaster relief, and training of other armed forces personnel with survival skills.

-Last year, Ontario Rangers participated in 21 ground search and rescue missions, rescuing 31 people, including two stranded truckers on an ice road, an injured Attawapiskat First Nation snowmobiler, and two young hunters whose all-terrain vehicles broke down, leaving them stranded about 100 kilometres away from their communities.
+Last year, Ontario Rangers participated in 21 ground search-and-rescue missions, rescuing 31 people, including two stranded truckers on an ice road, an injured Attawapiskat First Nation snowmobiler, and two young hunters whose all-terrain vehicles broke down, leaving them stranded about 100 kilometres away from their communities.

 3CRPG is headquartered at Canadian Forces Base Borden, near Barrie, Ont.